-- “Big-bang” – involves cutting over all functionality in a single process, typically over the weekend.
+- “Big-bang” – involves cutting overall functionality in a single process, typically over the weekend.
 Many commentators see this as hugely risky, as there are no guarantees that everything will work.

-The key point to remember is that ERP projects require complete integration of people, process and system.
+The critical point to remember is that ERP projects require complete integration of people, process and system.
 Further, it is often the case that any failure is to do with the quality of testing and education, rather than a fault with the system itself.

 My issues with parallel running include:

-- Certain aspects of functionality cannot be run in two systems – supplier payments, EDI transactions, interfaces into other systems etc.
+- Certain aspects of functionality cannot run in two systems – supplier payments, EDI transactions, interfaces into other systems etc.

 - The impact this has on the users.
-Even by adding in additional resource, there will be a tendency to favour one system over the other, deferring the entry of data in the other one until there is more time – which there never is.
+Even by adding in an additional resource, there will be a tendency to favour one system over the other, deferring the entry of data in the other one until there is more time – which there never is.

 - The change management process is exacerbated, as users will inevitably return to where they are comfortable.

-- Pilot real data and real situations and not just the easy stuff.
+- Pilot real data and real situations, and not just the easy stuff.